madeyellow/FiniteStateMachine/README.md

 }
 ```

-## Tips & tricks

-This package also includes some features you may find useful.

 ### Current & previous states of FSM

 If you want to know which state your FSM is now or was in before you may use the *CurrentState* and the *PreviousState* properties of your FSM: